-- Using long-handled tongs, moisten a paper towel with cooking oil and lightly coat the grill rack.
-Grill pork, covered, over medium heat or broil 4 in. from the heat for 4-5 minutes on each side or until a meat thermometer reads 160°.
+- Coat grill rack with cooking spray before starting the grill.
+Grill pork, covered, over medium heat for 4-5 minutes on each side or until a meat thermometer reads 160°.
 Slice pork and keep warm.

 - In a small skillet, saute onion in oil until tender.
 Add the cashews, salt, cayenne and pork; heat through.
 Stir in lime juice and sugar until blended.
 Remove from the heat.

 - Divide cabbage mixture between two serving plates.
 Top with pork mixture.
 Yield: 2 servings.